Can you get emergency loans with no job? Yes — here’s how

 Emergency loan eligibility requirements

-In addition to your income, lenders will consider your credit score and debt-to-income ratio (DTI) when you submit an application.
+In addition to your income, lenders will consider your credit score and debt-to-income ratio (DTI).

 Credit score

-Some lenders that cater to those with low credit charge annual percentage rates that come out to well over 600 percent.
-Also known as payday loans, this type of predatory financing can leave you facing a cycle of debt that can put even more strain on your budget next time you face an emergency.
+Some lenders offer emergency loans to borrowers with bad credit, but they may charge annual percentage rates that come out to well over 600 percent.
+Also known as payday loans, this type of predatory financing can leave you facing a debt cycle that can put even more strain on your budget next time you face an emergency.

-For borrowers with good to excellent credit, you will likely be able to qualify for a variety of personal loans to cover emergency expenses.
+For borrowers with good to excellent credit, you will likely be able to qualify for other types of personal loans to cover emergency expenses.
 Interest rates will be lower, and since personal loans are flexible, most can be used for any unexpected costs that come up.

 Debt-to-income ratio